EricssonResearch/dnt/doc/inispec.md

 This line specifies the expected header structure of the packet.
 The header list is separated by commas (,).

-The currently Known header types are:
+The currently known header types are:

 * eth
 * svlan